Vice-President (Administration) and University Registrar

 - number, size, diversity and complexity of facilities, equipment and systems used.

-The following non-academic divisions have been established: Chancellery, Division of Administrative Services, Division of Resources, Division of International and Development, Division of Research and Commercialisation, and Division of Technology, Information and Library Services.
+The following divisions have been established: Chancellery, Division of Administrative Services, Division of Business Development, Division of International, Division of Research and Innovation and Finance Business Solutions Division.

 In naming organisational units, due regard must be given to persons who have been associated prominently with the University, including major financial contributors.
 Council intends that names only be considered as the occasion arises or otherwise warrants.